NOT YET PART OF PADDON’S PACK? JOIN NOW

 NEW ZEALAND’S NUMBER 1 RALLY TEAM

-Hayden is New Zealand’s most successful rally driver, winning 1 WRC rally, 8 WRC podiums, over 40 WRC stage victories, PWRC World Champion, 4 time NZ champion along with many other national accolades.
+Hayden is New Zealand’s most successful rally driver, winning 1 WRC rally, 8 WRC podiums, over 40 WRC stage victories, PWRC World Champion, 5 time New Zealand Rally Champion along with many other national accolades.
 Together with Hyundai New Zealand, Hayden has developed a support network that allows fans to be involved and get behind the scenes updates as they happen.
 Check out Hayden’s personal website and join his Paddon’s Pack at – www.haydenpaddon.com

 Started in 2006 by Hayden and Chris Paddon, Paddon Rallysport has now grown to be one of New Zealand’s most successful rally teams.
 Since 2014 a close association with Hyundai NZ was built to now lay the foundations for the Hyundai New Zealand Rally Team, run and managed by Paddon Rallysport.